-The median house price in Deakin is $1.8 million, having dropped significantly 14.7% over the past year.
+Median house prices in Deakin stand at $1.8 million, having fallen sharply by 14.7% over the last twelve months.
 Units have a median price of $1.1 million (+33.6% YoY).
 The median weekly rent is $560 (Census 2021).
 This gives a gross rental yield of approximately 1.6%.
 The median monthly mortgage repayment is $3,180.

 Deakin is served by 3 schools, including 1 secondary, 1 combined, 1 special.
 The average ICSEA score is 1118, which is well above the national average of 1,000.
 Public transport access includes 49 bus stops.
 Healthcare facilities include 5 private hospitals.
 The crime rate in the Unincorporated ACT LGA is below average at 2,497 incidents per 100,000 population.